Codecademy/docs/content/php/concepts/string-functions/terms/str-replace/str-replace.md

 ---
-Title: 'str_replace()'
+Title: "str_replace()"
-Description: 'Returns a string with occurrences of a specified substring replaced by another string.'
+Description: "Returns a string with occurrences of a specified substring replaced by another string."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Web Design'
+  - "Web Design"
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Strings'
+  - "Strings"
-  - 'Functions'
+  - "Functions"
 CatalogContent:
-  - 'learn-php'
+  - "learn-php"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The `str_replace()` function returns a string with occurrences of a specified substring replaced by another string.
 The function can operate on scalar strings or arrays.